U.S. bans large electronics from 10 airports, mainly in Middle East

 The group claimed responsibility for a Dec.
 25, 2009 failed attempt by a Nigerian Islamist to down an airliner over Detroit.
 The device, hidden in the underwear of the man, Umar Farouk Abdulmutallab, failed to detonate.

 In July 2014, the Homeland Security Department stepped up security of U.S.-bound flights, requiring tougher screening of mobile phones and other electronic devices and requiring them to be powered up before passengers could board flights to the United States.
-(Additional reporting by Yara Bayoumy, Mark Hosenball and Phil Stewart)
+(Reporting by David Shepardson; Additional reporting by Yara Bayoumy, Mark Hosenball and Phil Stewart; Editing by Lisa Shumaker)